pymc-devs/pymc/docs/source/developer_guide.rst

 named\_vars, free\_RVs, observed\_RVs, deterministics, potentials,
 missing\_values.
-The model context then computes some simple model properties, builds a bijection mapping that transforms between dictionary and numpy/theano ndarray, thus allowing logp/dlogp function to have two equivalent version: one take a dict as input and the other take a ndarray as input.
-More importantly, a pm.Model() contains methods to compile theano function that takes Random Variables (that are also initialised within the same model) as input.
+The model context then computes some simple model properties, builds a bijection mapping that transforms between dictionary and numpy/Theano ndarray, thus allowing logp/dlogp function to have two equivalent version: one take a dict as input and the other take a ndarray as input.
+More importantly, a pm.Model() contains methods to compile Theano function that takes Random Variables (that are also initialised within the same model) as input.

 .. code:: python